 Students hire me from coast-to-coast because of my singular background and approach.
 My unique personal background as well as my experience as a former special education teacher make me different.
 While I have quite a bit of litigation experience, I know that suing is often not a realistic approach.
 As my client, you’ll spend time speaking with me one to one.
 I’ll gain a good understanding of how your unique deficits impact your test performance.
 And I’ll help you see what life experiences have legal significance.

 My carefully curated package includes my very thorough letter putting your unique educational profile into a legal context.
 My letters are highly individualized incorporating key details which are legally persuasive.
 For years I’ve worked with decision-makers at testing boards and they know and trust my work.
 I can also help expedite the response to your application.
-Check out Allison’s reviews!
+Check out Allison’s 5 star reviews!

 Most students with learning disabilities and ADHD have psycho-ed evaluations, but they don’t have the right one.
 Evaluations need to show that your disabilities “substantially limit a major life activity” under the ADA.
 If your evaluation scores are in the average range or above, either you’re not disabled under the law or the evaluation is not serving you well.
 I can refer you to an evaluator who knows how to test high-achievers, like yourself.